arthurbalbao/HairAging/README.md

       <img src =https://user-images.githubusercontent.com/31601033/226065275-9df22635-424d-4d69-9224-b563af3063c0.png>
       </p>
       <p align="center">
-      Fig.1 - Example of Material Instance generated for character named Hudson.
+      Fig.2 - Example of Material Instance generated for character named Hudson.
        </p>

  If the user chooses to use a custom baked normal map to generate a more accurate segmentation, it is only required to check the `Use Custom Normal Map for Segmentation` checkbox and then to browse for the normal map.
 If the image is successfully selected, the new material instances generated will already account for the segmentation based upon the custom normal map.
 When the custom segmentation is chosen, a new texture will also be created under `\HairAging\CharacterName\Segmentation\`, which displays the resulting segmentation.

  **Note**: Only *2048x2048* baked normal maps are accepted in order to avoid artifacts during the segmentation process.
+Also, the normal map **must** be baked in *object space*.

 <p align="center">
       <img src = https://user-images.githubusercontent.com/31601033/226066721-49a16125-5a32-44b6-aeb7-4e703cd47b1e.png>
       </p>
       <p align="center">
-      Fig.2 - Example of segmentation created using a custom normal map.
+      Fig.3 - Example of segmentation created using a custom normal map.
        </p>

 ### Hair Aging Materials